Effect of Parental Employment Status on Child Care, (Job Market Paper)

 The Highs and Lows of Medical Marijuana Legalization

-We estimate the impact of legalizing medical marijuana on the consumption of marijuana, alcohol, hard drugs, and cigarette using data from the National Longitudinal Survey of Youth 1997 (NLSY97).
-We apply a difference-in-difference approach to study the effect of medical marijuana legalization on individual-level consumption of substances and other criminal behaviors.
+This paper estimates the impact of legalizing medical marijuana on the consumption of marijuana, alcohol and criminal behavior using data from the National Longitudinal Survey of Youth 1997 (NLSY97).
+We apply a difference-in-differences approach to study the effect of medical marijuana legalization on individual-level consumption of substances and other criminal behaviors.
 We incorporate the state-level institutional variation in medical marijuana laws in our analyses.
 We test the impact of this variation on individual-level behaviors using self-reported data.
-Preliminary results show that MML increases consumption of cigarettes, marijuana, alcohol and other hard drugs but reduces criminal behavior.
+Results show that there is a slight increase in marijuana and alcohol consumption but no change in criminal behavior.
+The magnitude of increase is very small indicating that this policy has negligible negative impact on society.
 (Joint work with Siobhan Innes-Gawn and Mary H. Penn)